Our call for abstracts is closed! Thank you to everyone who submitted an abstract – we received more than ever before!

 In case you would like to know more about our abstract process, we’ll leave its original information below.

-Tell us about work that is underway or complete with “how-to” tips and lessons that can be shared with participants.
-The project does not have to be considered a success – failures provide valuable learning opportunities too!
-Here’s how these will be scored:
+“Outcomes” are meant to describe an initiative that is underway or complete with demonstrated results and lessons that can be shared with Forum participants.
+The initiative does not have to be considered a success – failures provide valuable learning opportunities, too!

 CONTEXT & RELEVANCE (15): The context in which the work was undertaken (what unit/department/community) is clearly defined and the aim(s) of the work is outlined.
 The proposed presentation has broad appeal in terms of educational merit, and is likely of significant interest to Quality Forum participants.
 The problem or opportunity is clearly stated, including a description of how it was identified.